parsiya/parsiya.net/content/page/CheatSheet.markdown

 2. Select `Installed Updated`.
 3. Look for `Internet Explorer 11`.
 4. Right click and uninstall.
-5. Download older version of IE (e.g. IE 9) for Windows 7 and install iot.
+5. Download older version of IE (e.g. IE 9) for Windows 7 and install it.

 ### Read Scheduled Task's DACL
 Find the task name in the `PathToTask` registry key and use it in the command: